krishnakalyan3/pets-app-demo/README.md

 ```

 ### Execution on Cloud
 This is a demo lightning app that gradually shows us how to build a lightning application step by step.
 Serial execution is adviced as complexity varies.
+After running the `training-app` please copy the sweep ID (which begins like `wandb agent krishnakalyan/pets/3xhnzyb4`) and replace it in the sweep application (`02_sweep_app.py`).
+You can modify the sweep application have more GPUs for your sweep experiment as well as number of sweeps.

+The last example `03_serve_app.py` shows us a way to serve this application using `gradio`.

 ```
 # Jupyter Application